 6.13.
 Leave the exhibition halls by the Museum closing time and the Museum building within 15 minutes after the Museum closing time.
 If the event ends after the Museum closing time, visitors must leave within 15 minutes after the end of the event.

 6.14.
-Inform the Museum’s attendants or Security officers immediately if any unattended items have been found in the Museum’s territory and avoid moving them by themselves.
+Inform the Museum’s attendants or Security officers immediately if any unattended items have been found within the Museum’s territory and avoid moving them by themselves.

 6.15.
 Compensate for any damage caused by the visitor to the Museum (Museum’s exhibits, elements of interior or buildings); the compensation amount is to be determined by an expert panel.
-Should the visitor refuse to compensate for any damage caused by them, the Museum has the right to enforce the relevant damage claim through a legal action.
+Should the visitor refuse to compensate for any damage he/she caused, the Museum has the right to enforce the relevant damage claim through a legal action.

 6.16.
 Follow the recommendations and instructions of the Museum’s Security officers, police officers and members of other duty service teams of the Museum in the event of an emergency.